 College of Humanities and Social Sciences

-It is different, and I think some of the reflections below might help you see why.
+It is, and the thoughts below might help you understand why.

-The Bible tells a story whose lines tend outward, away from the centrality of Israel to the wider world.
-We all participate in that story, more or less, and the effort requires us to look beyond ourselves, our immediate needs and interests.
+The Bible tells a story whose influence tends outward, away from the centrality of Israel to the wider world.
+We all participate in it.
 Scholars call such a story a Grand Narrative.
-The Grand Narrative of Scripture leads us out of ourselves, out of and away from the concerns and anxieties that restrict and diminish the powers of the human soul.
+As participants in this narrative, subdued by the influence of Christ, we are led out of ourselves, out of and away from the concerns, anxieties, and distractions that diminish the powers of the soul.

-By far the most important thing we do in the College of Humanities and Social Sciences,then, is to educate students’ souls.
-We teach them to see the facts as they are, not as they, or we, might wish them to be.
-We teach them to entertain other points of view without necessarily buying into them.
+In the humanities and social sciences, we teach students to entertain others’ points of view without necessarily buying into them.
 We teach them what an older generation of intellectuals called disinterestedness and what the biblical writers called impartiality.
-It is a moral strength that insists on finding the truth, however complicated it might be, and whether or not it advances one’s personal interests.
-This effort supersedes education for a career.
-(No undergraduate major is a lock on a career, anyway.)
-Let me add, however, that it does not exclude such an education.
-Rather, it sees career education as a byproduct of a genuinely higher education whose challenges lead us all to encounter life’s challenges with more skill, more wisdom, and more Christlike humanity than we otherwise would.
+It is a moral strength that insists on finding the truth, however complicated, and whether or not it advances one’s interests.
+This effort exercises the entire person and supersedes education for a single career.
+(No undergraduate major is a lock on one, anyway.)
+In my view, career education is the byproduct of a genuinely higher education whose challenges lead students, as we would be led ourselves, to encounter life’s challenges with more skill, more wisdom, and more Christ-like humanity than we otherwise might.

-The point is to enable students to orient themselves towards life, career, family, and towards otherness.
-It is, above all, to free them by enabling them as accountable and capable human souls who can take risks intelligently, who can love well, and who can reason with confidence.
+The point is to free our students by enabling them to be accountable, capable human souls who can take risks intelligently, who can love well, and who can reason with confidence, whatever the context.

 An older generation called this liberal education, for good reason.
-I want to call it education in the human arts, the arts of finding the truth and telling it, whatever the cost, of reasoning, discerning, imagining, and of loving the right things in the right degree.
-This is what we set our minds to here in the College of Humanities and Social Sciences.
+I want to call it education in the human arts, the art of finding the truth and telling it, whatever the cost, of reasoning, discerning, imagining, and even of learning to love the right things in the right degree.
+This is what we set our minds to here in the College of Humanities and Social Sciences and across CSU.
 We invite you to do the same--to enter into the great conversation that is higher education--and to grow with us.Dr.
 Keith Callis